KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/06_signCallback.md

 This is what the `SignCallback` does.

 The `SignCallback` defines an interface between the SDK and an arbitrary signing strategy.
-May it be a ledger, an air gaped phone or your browser extension.
+May it be a ledger, an air gapped phone or your browser extension.
 The interface is generic enough to support implementations for all these security measures.
 There are three different flavours of the `SignCallback`.

 ## SignCallbacks Family

 There are three types of signing callbacks.
-The `SignCallback` is the most general and can be used in most all cases, except when a DID is registered on chain.
+The `SignCallback` is the most general and can be used in almost all cases, except when signing a full DID creation transaction.
 The `SignExtrinsicCallback` is a special `SignCallback` which can only be used to sign extrinsics.
 Every `SignCallback` can also be used as a `SignExtrinsicCallback`.
-The `GetStoreTxSignCallback` can only be used to sign the registration of a new DID.
+The `GetStoreTxSignCallback` can only be used to sign the creation of a new DID.

 ### SignCallback